 When you arrive, we'll help you make a list of people that you want to keep in touch with while you're here.
 You can request to make changes to the contact list at any time.
-Appointment calls can be made during the day, but we usually ask you to make social calls in the evening.
+Appointment calls can be made during the day, but we usually ask you to make social calls in the evening with a set time limit.